-So you want to start an event.
+So you want to organize an event?
 While the RRCA does not provide race management services, we can help point you in the right direction to help you organize a 5k, a marathon, a half marathon or a race of any distance in your community.
 The information in this section will provide a basic overview of starting an event.
-For more in depth information we encourage all race directors to purchase a copy of the book, Organizing Running Event, the Complete Guide to Staging a Road Race.
+For more in depth information, we encourage all race directors to purchase a copy of the book, Organizing Running Events: the Complete Guide to Staging a Road Race.
 You can also consult with one of our many RRCA Certified Race Directors.

 Determine Your Business Organization

-The designation of a race as a nonprofit has nothing to do with the contributions made to local charities by the race.
+The designation of a race as a nonprofit has nothing to do with the contributions made to local charities by the race proceeds.
 The nonprofit designation of a race or a nonprofit club-managed event is determined by the business organization of that entity.
-A volunteer board of directors, (no less than three unrelated people) that does not profit personally from the event and that oversees the operations of the event is what defines the event as a nonprofit organization along with the official designation from the IRS as a 501(c)3 organization (or through the RRCA-group exemption with the IRS)
+A volunteer board of directors, (no less than three unrelated people) that does not profit personally from the event and that oversees the operations of the event is what defines the event as a nonprofit organization, along with the official designation from the IRS as a 501(c)3 organization or through the RRCA's group exemption with the IRS.

 The “For-Profit” Difference

 Some race directing companies have created “foundations” as charitable organizations.
 Due to fraud and abuse in the event industry, we DO NOT recommend this approach unless you have consulted with an attorney and can ensure that your for-profit company is not self-dealing or committing fraud through a nonprofit foundation.
 It is very important for these types of business structures to have a clear conflict of interest policy and operating procedures for the foundation.
 The foundation board of directors must ensure that the for-profit race directing company is not directly benefiting from the foundation in ways that are illegal or unethical.
 The owner of the for-profit event company should not sit on the board of directors of the foundation as a voting member to avoid the perception that the for-profit company is self-dealing or improperly sheltering taxable income.

 Planning Your Event

-Select a date which does not conflict with other events in the area;
+Select several race date options, which do not conflict with other events in your area.

 Meet With Local Authorities

 Finalize your course design based on feedback from your meeting with authorities.
-Check back with the local authorities as you begin planning for the event to avoid permitting problems;
+Check back with the local authorities as you begin planning for the event to avoid any final permitting problems.

 Select Key Race Personnel